jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

 Basic Usage
 -----------

-The basic usage pattern of an Amazon S3 client is the same whether using a standard S3 client or its multi-region counterpart.
+The basic usage pattern of an |S3| client is the same whether using a standard S3 client or its multi-region counterpart.
 The only usage difference at the command level is that a region may be specified using the ``@region`` input parameter.